russkel/pwmdriver/README.md

 1. Enable the kernel driver for the PWM hardware by configuring the Device Tree.
 1. Set up the `udev` rule so the PWM device's SysFS interface can be written to from non-root users.
 1. Install/compile this package into your ROS2 install or workspace.
-1. Copy the example config file `example.yaml` to your robot configuration directory and edit to suit your application.
 1. Add the `pwmdriver` node to your launch scripts, or run the `pwmdriver` node, making sure to specify your configuration file.
 1. Publish the normalised float to the `/pwm/<output name>` topic, setting the duty cycle.
 1. Zoom around!